Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 # Website for headshot photography business "Christians Photo"

-## Description
+## About

+### The idea

 For my **first milestone project** i wanted to make a website that i can use for my **headshots business**.
+The reason for this is that i have many nice pictures that i can use for free.
+The images are from my portfolio and the people in there have all given their written permission that i can use the images for portfolio and social media.
+Within the headshot business, it´s common to use a one-page site.
+I wanted the site to look clean and professional, trustworthy.
+I think that the font **Lato**, is giving a professional, not to shouty, friendly and professional impression.

+### The business

 The business is a small one, just me.

-The images are from my portfolio and the people in there have all given their written permission that i can use the images for portfolio and social media.

 The people that would be interested in my services are actors, professionals with a LinkedIn profile, writers, journalists and maybe even people active on dating sites.
 For example, an actor need to showcase him/her when applying for jobs, so they need good headshots.

-The first thing they look for when coming to the site is the **price** and the **images**.

-I also wanted the site to look clean and professional, trustworthy.
-I think that the font **Lato**, is giving a professional, not to shouty, friendly and professional impression.

-Within the headshot business, it´s common to use a one-page site.

 ## Wireframes